qchenevier/MBA_memoire/doc/quotes.md

 - optimal speculation
 - resale of the information (to other market actors that will do consumptive adaptation and/or optimal speculation)

-According to @Hirshleifer1971 there are 2 types of uncertainty: market uncertainty and technology uncertainty.

-The business of **Information Search** is about reducing market uncertainty by producing Information about market opportunities for each individual, i.e. searching trading partners, reducing the cost of transaction.

-The business of **Information Production** is about reducing technological uncertainty by combination of value-less information by creating valuable technological Information or Knowledge (such as event prediction or technological innovation) reducing the cost of production.

-Source of Value of Information or Knowledge: **Private, Prior, Sure**.

-Capture Value of Information of Knowledge: **Consumptive Adaptation, Optimal Speculation, Resale of the Information**

-The most powerful way to capture Value from the Information is to resell it to the actors of the market.
-That way you are not limited by your engagement (or capacity of engagement) in the market, in fact you may not be engaged at all in the market.

-Example:
-I predicted that it will be raining in 1 week, raising the price of umbrellas.

-- consumptive adaptation: I buy 1 umbrella now, before that the umbrella price goes up in 1 week.
-My profit is limited by my consumption.
-- optimal speculation: I use my capital to buy umbrellas at low price now, to resell them in 1 week when the price goes up.
-My profit is limited by my capital.
-- resale of information: I make a deal with several umbrella manufacturers to sell them my information.
-My profit is limited by the size of the umbrella market, not by my size in consumption or capital.

-If I'm not an actor of this market, I cannot profit from consumptive adaptation or optimal speculation, but I can still profit from reselling Information.
-If I'm not located where it will be raining in 1 week, I won't be able to sell my umbrellas to the people needing it.
-But I'm still able to sell the Information to the actors of that market so that they can improve their production capacity.

 Note on Technical Information or Knowledge:

 Foreknowledge is the ability to successfully predict tomorrow's (or next year's) weather.
 Whatever does actually occur will, in due time, be evident to all; the only aspect of information that may be of advantage is prior knowledge as to what will happen [@Hirshleifer1971].